Pixeled99/MSP430-LCD/README.md

-MSP430 Assembly code to write "V" to a 16x2 LCD
+MSP430 Assembly code to write text to a 16x2 LCD, including custom characters